adobe-type-tools/afdko/docs/OpenTypeFeatureFileSpecification.md

 and must not start with a digit or hyphen.
 However, use of characters beyond those in production glyph names is not recommended.

+The keyword `mark` is a valid tag but other (short) keywords are not.
 The special language tag `dflt` denotes the default language system of the corresponding script.

 <a name="2.i"></a>
 ### 2.i.
 Lookup block labels

 The same length and name restrictions that apply to a production glyph name apply to a lookup block label.
+For historical reasons the keyword `mark' also accepted as a label but other keywords are not.

 <a name="3"></a>
 ## 3. Including files